Minimalist

 Is John Galt Fast Fashion?
 How Ethical & Sustainable is John Galt

-No, John Galt is not a fast fashion brand.
-It is better classified as a slow fashion or premium ethical brand, built on a model of quality, durability, and timeless design rather than rapid trend turnover and high-volume production.
+Yes, John Galt is a fast fashion brand.
+It is owned by Brandy Melville and follows a fast fashion model of rapid trend turnover and high-volume production.

 Is John Galt Ethical?